Tuesday's abduction and assault on a 17-year-old Gunn High School student created a mood of uncertainty and fear on campus, students said.

 "I was shocked that it happened at 3 o'clock, when the roads are filled with people," senior Dane Price agreed.

-And it no longer feels safe to walk home from school, students said.
+It no longer feels safe to walk home from school, students said.

-"I actually walk at night on that street, and I definitely won't be doing that anymore," VanDuyne said.
+"I actually walk at night on that street, and I definitely won't be doing that any more," VanDuyne said.